photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ## Managing User Accounts

-As an alternative to the [web user interface](index.md), you can perform user management tasks such as adding, viewing, editing, and deleting accounts [in a terminal](../../getting-started/docker-compose.md#command-line-interface) using the following commands:
+As an alternative to the [web user interface](index.md), you can also [run the following commands in a terminal](../../getting-started/docker-compose.md#command-line-interface) to perform tasks such as adding, viewing, editing and deleting user accounts:

 | CLI Command                                 | Description                                  |
 |---------------------------------------------|----------------------------------------------|